flynx/actions.js/README.md

   All action protocol details apply.

   **Notes:**
-  - there is not reliable way to call the post phase without first calling the pre phase due to how the pre phase is defined (i.e. pre phase functions can return post phase functions).
+  - there is no reliable way to call the post phase without first calling the pre phase due to how the pre phase is defined (i.e. pre phase functions can return post phase functions).